Skip to main content

 Monitor Remote Working

-You may create API-driven integration between your cloud service provider and centralized Security Information and Event Management (SIEM) platform.
+You may create API-driven integration between your cloud service provider and the centralized Security Information and Event Management (SIEM) platform.

 ALSO READ: Lift and Shift Cloud Migration: Benefits, Challenges and Strategy